Intelligence. Unclassfied. Episode 49: JerseyNet for Dedicated First Responder Communications

 Join Principal Planner Alex Newman as he and Interoperable Communications Chief Steve Talpas discuss this innovative and valuable asset for New Jersey first responders.

 JerseyNet is a deployable, wireless data network dedicated for public safety.
-JerseyNet was created as a proof of concept for the First Responder Network Authority’s (FirstNet) National Public Safety Broadband Network (NPSBN).
+JerseyNet was created as a proof of concept for the First Responder Network Authority’s (FirstNet) Nationwide Public Safety Broadband Network (NPSBN).
 The project was funded by the fiscal year 2010 Broadband Technology Opportunities Program (BTOP), a grant provided by the US Department of Commerce’s National Telecommunications and Information Administration.
 Today’s wireless communications services used by public safety agencies are dependent upon commercial infrastructure, leaving first responders to compete with the general public for limited bandwidth.
 These services can also become unreliable in severe weather, in rural areas, or when physical infrastructure has been compromised.
 For police, fire, and medical services, unreliable wireless service can degrade critical communications and put lives at risk.
 JerseyNet provides new wireless capabilities to first responders while demonstrating the future potential of the NPSBN.

 JerseyNet provides constant communication service throughout three geographic regions in New Jersey: the Route 21 corridor, Camden County, and Atlantic City.
 Deployable assets can also provide temporary communication service at any location in or around New Jersey.
 When on location, JerseyNet can facilitate interoperability among existing radios in use on scene, enable access to mobile applications used by first responders, and provide Internet access that is not dependent upon the existing commercial network.